MarkOfosu/pms-client/README.md

 ### Pool Management System Client (pms-client)
-This is the backend server for the Pool Management System, an ongoing project for managing a pool facility, including user registrations, reservations, and more.
+This is the frontend for a Pool Management System, an ongoing project for managing a pool facility, including user registrations, reservations, and more.

 ### Test deployed app @ https://www.pool-ms.com/
-### Test User Credentials
+### Test with user credentials
 ### Admin User
 Username: admin